forgexai/ForgexAI/README.md

 ## 🤝 Contributing

-We welcome contributions from the Solana community!
-See our [Contributing Guide](./CONTRIBUTING.md) for details.
+We welcome contributions from the Solana community!.

 ### Development Setup